 Dunedin is a very accessible city, but is also hilly.
-If you arrive in the city and do not have a vehicle, buses and taxis are plentiful and reliable.
-Getting around the city itself is relatively easy, as distances are not great.
-Independent transport options include public bus, rental car or taxi.
+If you arrive in the city and do not have a vehicle, buses and taxis are plentiful and reliable and the central city is compact and easily walkable.
+Getting around the city itself is relatively easy, as distances are not great and in fact we're known as the 15 minute city for this very reason.
+Independent transport options include public bus, rental car, taxi, cycle hire or e-scooters.

 - The major rental car companies are located within Dunedin city and at the Dunedin airport terminal.

 - If you arrive by air and have not arranged a rental vehicle, taxi companies operate cars and airport shuttles into the city.
 See the airport transport information page.

 - Tour companies will help you to experience the city and Peninsula - without you having to organise everything yourself.